 Mars was not just the god of war, he was the god of every event of destruction that reigned supreme within blood-ridden battlefields.
 That meant death, devastation, destabilization, and every bit of hostility that any soldier in the ancient world could muster.

 He was the god of all that and beyond.
 A true monster on all fronts.

 When Mars didn’t rip apart hearts and muscles with his bare hands, he paid extra attention to agriculture.
 Hence, this made him the Roman god of war and the defender of agriculture.
 This contrastingly unique combination thus solidified his place within the Roman pantheon.

 Mars was the Roman counterpart of the Greek god Ares, but he was actually quite unlike Ares.
 While Ares blew the war trumpets and represented utter destruction, harbinger the spirit of actual war, Mars symbolized securing peace through conflict.

 The Differences Between Mars and Ares

 Ares, quite simply, wasn’t as famous in Greek mythology as Mars was in Roman tales.
-This was caused primarily since Ares was depicted as this individual that refracted mindless bloodthirst.
+This was caused primarily since Ares was depicted as this individual who refracted mindless bloodthirst.
 The Greeks revered him for his billowing brutality and insanity on the battlefield.

 However, this veneration didn’t lead to any strategic outcome.
 It was simply a testament to the virility required to completely turn the tides of war.

 Mars was assigned to control military power to ensure eventual peace.
-Unlike his Greek counterpart, Mars was the defender of city borders and an agricultural god that highlighted the importance of Roman military inclusion within farming.
+Unlike his Greek counterpart, Mars was the defender of city borders and an agricultural god who highlighted the importance of Roman military inclusion within farming.